When applying for funding, carefully read the call text and the funding terms and conditions.

 Yes.
-The only limitation at this point concerns directors of Centres of Excellence funded by the Academy of Finland.
+The only limitation at this point concerns directors of Centres of Excellence funded by the Research Council of Finland.
 CoE directors cannot simultaneously be the PI of an SRC consortium.
 As the SRC consortia are expansive, leading one requires a considerable amount of work.
 The SRC requires that consortium PIs are able to commit themselves with a sufficient level of input to heading the consortium.

 Will the themes and programme topics change for the next call?